ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/06-general-trees.md

 of children for that node.
 A [forest]{.term} is a collection of one or more trees.
-@Fig:GeneralTree presents further tree notation generalized from the notation for binary trees.
+@Fig:GeneralTree presents further tree notation generalised from the notation for binary trees.

 <!-- <inlineav id="GenTreeCON" src="General/GenTreeCON.js" name="General/GenTreeCON" links="General/GenTreeCON.css" static/> -->